PHOTOS: Day Two -- Beirut Rises from the Ashes with Populist Anger at Ruling Elites

 Aid from other nations, including the United States, is expected in the days ahead.
 Several planes of medical equipment and supplies from Greece, Kuwait, Qatar, and elsewhere arrived at Beirut’s international airport.
 Turkey sent search-and-rescue teams, humanitarian aid, medical equipment and a field hospital, its Foreign Ministry said.
 The EU planned to send firefighters with vehicles, dogs, and equipment designed to find people trapped in debris.

 Israel has also offered assistance.
-Tel Aviv’s city hall was lit with the image of Lebanon’s flag Wednesday night in a rare show of solidarity between the two nations which are still technically in a state of war with each other.
+Tel Aviv’s city hall was lit with the image of Lebanon’s flag Wednesday night in a rare show of solidarity between the two nations which are still formally in a state of war with each other.

 Tel Aviv's city hall lit up in the colors of Lebanon's flag to show solidarity with the country after massive Beirut explosion. https://t.co/STVowo1N43 pic.twitter.com/iGjAu12uPF